Causally-Aware Unsupervised Feature Selection Learning: Causally-Aware Unsupervised Feature Selection Learning

 \subsection{Multi-Granular Adaptive Graph Learning}

-Conventional graph-based UFS methods fail to account for the varying impacts of causal and non-causal features during the construction of similarity-induced graphs, resulting in the formation of unreliable links.
+Previous studies have shown that similarity-induced graphs, which preserve the local structure of data, are effective in enhancing the performance of unsupervised feature selection.
+However, conventional graph-based UFS methods fail to account for the varying impacts of causal and non-causal features during the construction of similarity-induced graphs, resulting in the formation of unreliable links.
 To tackle this problem, we propose a novel multi-granular adaptive graph learning method designed to enhance the weight of causal features while reducing the weight of non-causal features across different granularities in constructing similarity graphs.
 Specifically, we first introduce a causally-guided hierarchical feature clustering method, wherein the distances between features are computed based on the differences in their causal contributions as represented in $\bm{W}$.
 The number of groups $M$ is then automatically determined by using the Calinski-Harabasz (CH) criterion~\cite{maulik2002performance}.
-This method enables us to group features with varying causal importance into different granularities.
 Additionally, we adaptively learn granularity-specific similarity matrices at different granularities, ensuring that samples similar in high-dimensional space are also similar in low-dimensional space.
 Furthermore, the final similarity matrix is derived through the weighted fusion of granularity-specific similarity matrices, where the weights are determined by the causal contributions of features at each granularity level.
 This can be formulated as follows:

 where $\bm{S}^{(m)}$ denotes the similarity matrix at the $m$-th granularity, $\bm{G}$ represents the fused similarity matrix, $\gamma_{m}$ and $\xi$ are two regularization parameters, and $\bm{R}^{(m)} \in \mathbb{R}^{d \times d}$ is a diagonal matrix with $R_{ii}^{(m)}=1$ if $i \in \Delta_{m}$, and 0 otherwise.
 Here, the set $\Delta_{m}$ denotes the index of features in the $m$-th granularity.
 Besides, $\nu_{m}$ is the weight of the $m$-th granularity, calculated as $\nu_{m}\!=\!\sum_{i\in\Delta_{m}}\!\|\bm{W}_{i\cdot}\|_{2}^{2}/\sum_{i=1}^{d}\|\bm{W}_{i\cdot}\|_{2}^{2}$.
 Eq.~(\ref{3.4}) shows that the more significant the contribution of causal features at the $m$-th granularity, the greater their weight in the final fused similarity graph.